zachmandeville/ssb-onboarding-link-generator/README.md

 # Background

-A great way to grow Scuttlebutt intentionally is through word of mouth with our friends.
-It can be difficult,though, to have friends join _and_ find you in the vast scuttleverse unless you are onboarding them in person while on the same local network.
-What would be great is a personalized invite site you can send as a link to your friend, that includes all the steps needed to get onboard scuttlebutt and connected to a pub you are on.
+I want Scuttlebutt to grow intentionally, and a great way to do that is word of mouth with our friends.
+It can be difficult to have friends join _and_ find you in the vast scuttleverse, though, unless you are onboarding them in person on the same local network.

+What would be great is a personalized invite site you can send as a link to your friend, that includes all the steps needed to get onboard and connected to a pub you frequent.
 And because we value individual autonomy and diversity, it'd be _especially_ cool if you could host that invite link wherever you'd like.
 That is where this tool comes in!

 # Summary of Use